dsouflis/rete-next/README.md

 ### NCCs (Negated Conjunctive Conditions)
 An implementation of negated conjunctive conditions has been added, based on the ideas in theDoorenbos thesis.
 It was reimplemented to work with re-match based removals.

+### "Truth Maintenance"
+A TMS is a separate module from the matcher, but a simple implementation  of what it entails for WME additions can be found in the test [truth-maint.spec.ts](./spec/truth-maint.spec.ts).
+It might evolve into a helper library, but it's really simple and perhaps not worth it.
+Keep in mind that cycles are not detected by this simple implementation.

+For each WME that is added by one or more productions, a list of "justifications" is maintained.
+A justification is a token that was produced, and the name of the production.
+Whenever a production removes a previously produced token, the corresponding justification is removed from the WME.
+When a WME no longer has any justification, it is retracted, causing the same logic to take effect for other productions, perhaps.